SCgeeker/EXPPSY_Opensci/README.md

-This book is based on R Markdown and **bookdown** (https://github.com/rstudio/bookdown).
-Please see the page "Get Started" at https://bookdown.org/ for how to compile this example.
+This open source book is based on R Markdown and [**booktem**](https://github.com/debruine/booktem).
+Please read this file for how to manage this book.